 Washing hands and keeping surfaces clean can help to reduce the spread of the virus, but will never completely stop it.
 Vaccination is a much more effective way of protecting babies from getting infected.

 How is the rotavirus vaccine given?

 Rotavirus vaccine is given orally as a liquid straight into the baby's mouth.

 What if my baby spits out the vaccine or vomits immediately after having it?

 The oral vaccine will be given again.
-Don't worry about overdosing.
-Even if some of the vaccine went in first time, there's no harm in having two doses at the same time.
+Do not worry about overdosing.
+Even if some of the vaccine went in first time, there's no harm in having 2 doses at the same time.

 When will the rotavirus oral vaccine be given to babies?

-The first dose will be given at eight weeks, and the second dose at 12 weeks.
+The first dose will be given at 8 weeks, and the second dose at 12 weeks.

 What if my baby misses the first dose of rotavirus oral vaccine?

 They can have it later, up to 15 weeks.
 If they miss the second dose of rotavirus oral vaccine (normally given at 12 weeks), they can have that later, up to 24 weeks old.

-Why can't older babies have the rotavirus vaccination?
+Why can older babies not have the rotavirus vaccination?

 The oral vaccine is only licensed for infants up to 24 weeks of age.
 Older children have very often already had a rotavirus infection, so there is no point in vaccinating them.

 Also, as they get older, some babies get a condition that causes a blockage in their lower gut, called intussusception, though this is rare.
-It's extremely rare before 12 weeks, and most cases happen between five months and a year old.
+It's extremely rare before 12 weeks, and most cases happen between 5 months and 1 year old.